sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/Datagrid/README.md

 active, e.g. by expanding or collapsing it in the `tree_table` adapter.
 There are also a `findById` function which searches for a given id in the `StructureStrategy` and a `remove` function which deletes some item from the structure.

-In addition to the `data` variable there are also `visibleData`, which returns all the visible data as a flat list, which is used for the select all functionality of the `Datagrid` and the `activeItems` array, which allows to highlight the active items in the `DatagridAdapter`.
+In addition to the `data` variable there are also the `visibleItems` and `activeItems` arrays.
+The `visibleItems` are a flat list of all visible items, which is used for the "Select all" functionality of the `Datagrid`.
+The `activeItems` allow to highlight the active items in the `DatagridAdapter`.